m-abubakr1/FEM-Testimonials-grid-section/README.md

 ### What I learned

-The CSS reset showed me a new way of accesibility handling of some animation issues.
+The CSS reset showed me a new way of accessibility handling of some animation issues.

 Remove all animations, transitions and smooth scroll for people that prefer not to see them.
 ```css